spack/localized-docs/docs/ja/command_index.rst

   show this help message and exit

 ``-j JOBS, --jobs JOBS``
-  explicitly set number of make jobs (default: #cpus)
+  explicitly set number of parallel jobs

 ``--keep-prefix``
   don't remove the install prefix if installation fails